ubports/docs.ubports.com/contribute/bug-tracking.rst

     applicable for feature requests.

 - A *user* files a new bug using the issue-template.
 - The *QA-Team* labels it **needs confirmation** and tries to work with the user to confirm the bug and add potentially missing info to the report.
+If the issue had already been reported previously, it is linked, labeled **duplicate** and closed.
 - Once the report is complete a **team-label** is added to the issue, the issue will be put on the **awaiting-triage-list** of the project and the label needs confirmation will be replaced with **bug**.
 - The affected *Team* triages the issue and either rejects (label **wontfix**, closes and removes from the project) or accepts the issue.
 - The team decides whether to fix the issue in-house (move to "Accepted" and assign a team member) or wait for a community developer to pick it up (by labeling it **help wanted**, removing it from the project board and providing hints on how to resolve the issue and further details on how the fix should be implemented if necessary).
 For non-critical issues trivial to fix, the label **good first issue** can be added as well.